 Rule # 1: Do not wait and do not hire right away.

 As stated, selecting your technology partner is the most important step in HVSD.
-Below are some of the most critical requirements of a HVSD partner.
-Making sure your technology partner is implementing these suggestions will increase your projects success rate.
+Below are some of the most critical requirements of an HVSD partner.
+Making sure your technology partner is implementing these suggestions will increase your project's success rate.

 Your technology partner must provide a team made up of 100% Senior Level Developers:

-- An all senior level developer team creates much higher throughput than traditional teams.
-They are typically more expensive hourly but more than make up for it with the amount of work they churn out.
+- An all senior-level developer team creates a much higher throughput than traditional teams.
+They are typically more expensive hourly but more than makeup for it with the amount of work they churn out.